rusticlion/Manastorm/manastorm_codebase_dump.md

         }
     end

-    -- Also handle the case where we get the effect directly within an event.effect property -- This is needed for the showcase examples in spells.lua if event.effect and type(event.effect) == "string" then VisualResolver.debug("Using effect from direct event.effect property: " .. event.effect) return event.effect, {
+    -- PRIORITY 2: Also handle the case where we get the effect directly within an event.effect property -- This is needed for the showcase examples in spells.lua if event.effect and type(event.effect) == "string" then baseTemplate = event.effect
+        selectionPath = "EVENT_EFFECT"

+        VisualResolver.debug("Using effect from direct event.effect property: " .. event.effect)
+        return baseTemplate, {
             color = COLOR_BY_AFF[event.affinity] or DEFAULT_COLOR,
             scale = 1.0,
             motion = AFFINITY_MOTION[event.affinity] or DEFAULT_MOTION,